wrex/lessons/content/page/triads-2-dropstrings.md

 {{% details "Exercise 4: 6-string arpeggio 1" %}}
 <div class="bg-info">
   <p>
-    Play arpeggio 1 above several times, with a metronome, until you are 100% confident in the shapes.
-Repeat for other chords as required (ideally working through the entire circle of fourths).
+    Play the C Major arpeggio shape 1 above several times, <em>with a metronome</em>, until you are 100% confident in the three-note shapes and how they interconnect.
+Repeat with as many other major chords as required by repositioning to different frets (ideally working through the entire circle of fourths).
   </p>
 </div>
 {{% /details %}}

-We can use the exact same "octave drop" technique for any triad type (major, minor, diminished, or augmented) and any inversion.
-Before we explore minor/dim/aug triads, though, let's look at the next two inversions of a minor triad.
+We can (and will!) use the exact same "octave drop" technique for every triad type (major, minor, diminished, or augmented) and any inversion.
+Indeed, you can use this with any chord, melody, or scale fragment!
+Before we explore the other triad types, however, let's complete the octave drop technique with the remaining two inversions of a major triad.

 The root position dropped all the way down to the note C at the 8th fret of the low E string.
 The 1st inversion of C Major on the top strings is also at the 8th fret.
-Let's drop it across the strings:
+So move the C over onto the same fret of the high E and start dropping the 1st inversion shape down the strings:

 <div class="text-center">
 {{< figure src="/img/neck-diagrams/c-major-DGB-root.png" title="C Major triad, root inversion, D/G/B" width="33%" >}}